 “What do you mean you got the willies?” asked his mother.

 “Like I said, I’d like to get the mail without having to chat. . . .
-I think he wants to get me on his porch for a really long, boring chitchat,” explained Rawley.
+I think he wants to get me on his porch for a long, awkward chitchat,” explained Rawley.

 “Did he comment on your weight?” asked his mother before launching into one of her usual reminders.
-“Like I keep telling you, those extra pounds you need to lose are gonna give you heart problems, just like those in your father’s family?”
+“Like I keep telling you, those extra pounds you need to lose are gonna give you problems,.
+There’s heart disease in your father’s family?”

 The mother was quick to become critical of her neighbor.
-“Every time I spot the old man he’s got a cigarette in his mouth,” she criticized.
+“Every time I spot the old man he’s got a cigarette in his mouth.”

 “Something as simple as getting the mail shouldn’t be a hassle,” whined Rawly.